handofkwll/fisica/README.md

 ###Installation

-This describes the installation procedure for a Mac.
-We will attempt to automate the installation process in the near future and make sure that it works for other OS.

-1. Follow ipython.org/install instructions to install Anaconda and then use that to install IPython and the other modules needed:
+To run the simulator you will need a Python installation with the following modules available for import (version numbers of my currently working installation in square brackets):

+  * astropy (.io.pyfits used for FITS file access) [1.0.3]
+  * matplotlib (for plotting) [1.4.3]
-  * numpy (for fast array processing)
+  * numpy (for fast array processing) [1.9.2]
+  * parallelpython (for parallel processing) [1.6.4]
+  * psutil (system utilities) [ 2.2.1]
-  * scipy (scientific functions and constants)
+  * scipy (scientific functions and constants) [0.15.1]
-  * matplotlib (for plotting)

-  The following package may not be known to Anaconda so you should install it following the installation instructions at www.parallelpython.com

-  * parallelpython (for parallel processing)
+  * xlrd (for access to Excel files) [0.9.3]

-  If the installations have worked then you should be able to type ipython, then:
+Your python installation is suitable if you can start it up and type:

-  * In [1]: import numpy
+  * In [1]: import astropy.io.fits
-  * In [2]: import scipy
+  * In [2]: import matplotlib
-  * In [3]: import matplotlib
+  * In [3]: import numpy
   * In [4]: import pp
+  * In [5]: import psutil
+  * In [6]: import scipy
+  * In [7]: import xlrd

 with no errors.

+If you have a Mac with no pre-existing python then follow ipython.org/install instructions to install Anaconda and then use it to install IPython and all the necessary modules that it can.
+'pp' or parallelpython may not be known to Anaconda so you should install it following the installation instructions at www.parallelpython.com

+Once you have a working Python installation you should follow the following procedure to install the simulator:

-2. Check out the code from GitHub, install it in a fresh directory.
+1. Check out the code from GitHub, install it in a fresh directory.

-3. Create a different 'working' directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where the code will look for them.
+2. Create a different 'working' directory to run the simulator from and copy the .xlsx files from fisica/excel into it - that is where the code will look for them.
 In addition, 'gunzip' fisica/data/ringcube.fits.gz and copy that into the working directory.

-4. Start up python then:
+3. Start up python then:

   tell python where to look for the code and 'import' it